 With an unparalleled collection of more than 65,000 works spanning 6,000 years, the museum generates exciting, thought-provoking, and memorable encounters with art, promoting the idea that art isn’t something distant or foreign, but something that touches our lives every day – something with the power to change how we view the world and ourselves.

-While visiting the Cincinnati Art Museum in person creates thought-provoking and memorable encounters and sparks genuine engagement and connection, the museum’s website fell far short of creating similar engagement.
-The site wasn’t mobile-friendly, making it difficult for many users to engage – a significant issue given that the majority of Internet access now occurs through mobile devices.
+While visiting CAM in person creates these encounters and sparks genuine engagement and connection, the museum’s website fell far short of creating similar engagement.
+The site wasn’t mobile-friendly, making it difficult for many users to navigate effectively – a significant issue given that the majority of Internet access now occurs through mobile devices.
 The CAM team also needed to drive attendance (both online and in-person) and provide online access to its collection for an engaging experience for users regardless of how they visit.